Beyond Our Walls

-A second, smaller exhibition of artwork from the Center’s Whitney Museum travels to the Booth Western Art Museum in nearby Cartersville, Georgia.
-Titled Today’s West: Contemporary Art from the Buffalo Bill Center of the West, the exhibition immerses visitors in the artistic developments occurring in western art over the past 50 years and continuing to evolve before our eyes.
-Showcasing 60 contemporary masterworks in a variety of media, Today’s West at the Booth closes April 13, 2014.
+A second, smaller exhibition of artwork from the Center’s Whitney Museum traveled to the Booth Western Art Museum in nearby Cartersville, Georgia.
+Titled Today’s West: Contemporary Art from the Buffalo Bill Center of the West, the exhibition immersed visitors in the artistic developments occurring in western art over the past 50 years and continuing to evolve before our eyes.
+Showcasing 60 contemporary masterworks in a variety of media, Today’s West at the Booth closed April 13, 2014.

 Highlight of the exhibition:

 - Works by artists tied to the Institute of American Indian Arts including Fritz Scholder, T.C.
 Cannon, Allan Houser, Earl Biss, David Bradley, and Kevin Red Star.

 - Art from members of the Cowboy Artists of America including Joe Beeler, T.D.
 Kelsey, Robert Lougheed, James Reynolds, and Robert Scriver